-If you do, you’re a “judgemental prick”.
+If you do, you’re a “judgmental prick”.

 Take the quiz on “How High Value High Status Am I on Facebook?” here.

 But this is futile.
-When we ask and demand that others stop judging us, we are still hooked into them, and invested in their judgements.
+When we ask and demand that others stop judging us, we are still hooked into them, and invested in their judgement.
 Which means, we’re invested in someone who may not even care about us.

 In the process, we forget about ourselves and lose touch with the fact that we make our decisions for a reason.
 Some of us make more researched and more careful decisions than others, but we still all make our decisions for a reason.

-I mean – there are judgemental people around you right now, who really may not even give a crap about connecting with you.
+I mean – there are judgmental people around you right now, who really may not even give a crap about connecting with you.
 Yet we are spending misguided energy on ‘trying’ to keep them from judging us.

 People who judge us a lot are not interested in connecting.
 They are interested in feeling safe and worthy and small.